DominicMachado/DominicMachado.github.io/docs/clas-199-f22/schedule.md

 - **Optional Reading**: [Archaeology, Nation, and Race: Chapter 1](link coming)

 ### Wednesday, November 2
-- Antiquity and the Rise of Nationalism: The Dominican Republic
+- Antiquity and the Rise of Nationalism: The Caribbean
 - **Assessment (due before class)**: Complete and share Creative Project #2!
 - **Optional Reading**: [Athens and Sparta of the New World: The Classical Passions of Santo Domingo](link coming)

 [Back to top.](#top)

 ***

+## Week 10

+### Monday, November 5
+- Antiquity and Indigenous Peoples
+- **NB**: Prof. Sarah Klotz will be leading class today!
+- **Reading (due before class)**: Read the [article](https://drive.google.com/file/d/1iSqea6egr759mqeg_X8XgcgK4n0lMHKH/view?usp=sharing) by Williams on the use of Latin by indigenous writers.
+- **Optional Response #13**: Reflect on how indigenous usages of the classical past differ from the way that we have seen other cultures and peoples use antiquity.